appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/git-clone.md

 | `$AC_GIT_EXTRA_PARAMS`        | If this variable is set, it sends additional parameters for Git requests. | Optional |

 ### Output Variables

+The output(s) resulting from the operation of this component are as follows:

 | Variable Name                 | Description                                    |
 |-------------------------------|------------------------------------------------|